awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/launching_emr_cluster-1.md

 * In the **Step type** drop down menu, select **Spark application** and click on **Add step**, then add the following details in the **Add step** dialog window:

   * **Spark-submit options**: here you configure the memory and core count for each executor, as described in the previous section.
 Use these settings (make sure you have two '-' chars):

   ```
   --executor-memory 18G --executor-cores 4
   ```
   * **Application location**: here you configure the location of Spark application.
-Save the following python code to a file (or download it from the Attachment box) and upload it to your S3 bucket using the AWS management console.
-You can refer to the [S3 Getting Started guide](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) for detailed instructions
+We've uploaded a Python application to S3 with Cloudformation when [starting the workshop](/running_spark_apps_with_emr_on_spot_instances/before.html).
+Here's the code of the application you'll be using:

     ```python
     import sys